Huy-DNA/MPiSC/implementations/slot-queue/report/main.typ

 #lemma(name: "Monotonicity of local SPSC timestamps")[
   Each local SPSC in Slot-queue contains elements with increasing timestamps.
-] <slotqueue-spsc-timestamp-monotonicity>
+] <slotqueue-spsc-timestamp-monotonicity-theorem>

 #proof[
   Each `enqueue` would `FAA` the global counter (line 1 in @slotqueue-enqueue) and enqueue into the local SPSC an item with the timestamp obtained from the counter.
-Applying @slotqueue-one-enqueuer-one-dequeuer, we know that items are enqueued one at a time into the SPSC.
+Applying @slotqueue-one-enqueuer-one-dequeuer-lemma, we know that items are enqueued one at a time into the SPSC.
 Therefore, later items are enqueued by later `enqueue`s, which obtain increasing values by `FAA`-ing the shared counter.
 The theorem holds.
 ]

-#lemma[A `refreshEnqueue` (@slotqueue-refresh-enqueue) can only changes a slot to a value other than `MAX`.] <slotqueue-refresh-enqueue-CAS-to-non-MAX>
+#lemma[A `refreshEnqueue` (@slotqueue-refresh-enqueue) can only changes a slot to a value other than `MAX`.] <slotqueue-refresh-enqueue-CAS-to-non-MAX-lemma>

 #proof[
   For `refreshEnqueue` to change the slot's value, the condition on line 11 must be false.
 Then `new-timestamp` must equal to `ts`, which is not `MAX`.
 It's obvious that the `CAS` on line 13 changes the slot to a value other than `MAX`.
 ]

-#theorem(name: [No ABA problem in `dequeue`])[ ] <aba-safe-dequeue-slotqueue>
+#theorem(name: [No ABA problem in `dequeue`])[ ] <slotqueue-aba-safe-dequeue-theorem>

 #proof[ ]

-#theorem(name: [No ABA problem in `enqueue`])[ ] <aba-safe-enqueue-slotqueue>
+#theorem(name: [No ABA problem in `enqueue`])[ ] <slotqueue-aba-safe-enqueue-theorem>

 #proof[ ]

 #theorem(
   name: "No ABA problem",
-)[Assume that the 64-bit global counter never overflows, there's no ABA problem in Slot-queue.] <aba-safe-slotqueue>
+)[Assume that the 64-bit global counter never overflows, there's no ABA problem in Slot-queue.] <aba-safe-slotqueue-theorem>

 #proof[
-  This follows from @aba-safe-enqueue-slotqueue and @aba-safe-dequeue-slotqueue.
+  This follows from @slotqueue-aba-safe-enqueue-theorem and @slotqueue-aba-safe-dequeue-theorem.
 ]

 = Linearizability of Slot-queue